-N. Taylor.
+- N. Taylor.
 1998.
 Urban Planning Theory since 1945.
-Thousand Oaks: Sage, ISBN: 978-0761960935.
-S. Fainstein and S. Campbell, eds.
+Thousand Oaks: Sage.
+ISBN: 9780761960935. - S. Fainstein and S. Campbell, eds.
 2012.
 Readings in Planning Theory, 3rd ed.
-Cambridge: Blackwell, ISBN: 978-1444330809.
+Cambridge: Blackwell.
+ISBN: 9781444330809.

-Required additional readings:

-In addition to the two texts, a number of xeroxed journal articles and book chapters from various sources are required.
-These items are available for free download through the instructor's MavSpace (link is provided in Blackboard).
+Required additional readings: In addition to the two texts, a number of xeroxed journal articles and book chapters from various sources are required.
+These items are available for download through the course Blackboard site.

-Recommended texts for this class that complements the assigned material for class (not pre-ordered at UTA Bookstore), are:
+Recommended texts for this class that complement the assigned material for class, are (no assignments are made from these books-they are for your information and benefit only):

-M. Brooks.
+- M. Brooks.
 2002.
 Planning Theory for Practitioners.
-Chicago: APA Planners Press, ISBN: 978-1884829598 cs Course Requirements and Descriptions of Major Assignments and Exams with Due Dates

-D. Krueckeberg, ed.
+Chicago: APA Planners Press.
+ISBN: 9781884829598 - D. Krueckeberg, ed.
 1983.
 Introduction to Planning History in the United States.
 Piscataway, NJ: Transaction Publishers.
+ISBN: 9780882850832

-ISBN: 978-0882850832 a) Weekly Written Interpretation of Readings and Multiple Choice Question on the Week's Material (master's and doctoral): write a weekly one-page, double-spaced interpretation (not summary) of the week's readings.
+Course Requirements and Descriptions of Major Assignments and Exams with Due Dates a) Weekly Written Interpretation of Readings (master's and doctoral): write a weekly one-page, double-spaced interpretation (not summary) of the week's readings.
 It is suggested that you use your weekly interpretation as a guide for your in-class contributions.
 The weekly interpretation should not be a summary of the readings but instead should synthesize and reflect on the readings, linking the weekly readings to one another and to the week's topic.
-Interpretations and multiple choice question should be emailed to the instructor by no later than noon of the day on which they are to be discussed.
-They can be emailed as a Word.doc, pdf file, or pasted into the body of the email.
-The subject line must include the words "planning theory interpretation."
+Interpretations must be posted to Blackboard under the Weekly Interpretations link by no later than noon of the day on which they are to be discussed.
+They should either be typed directly into the assignment box, or be posted as a pdf file to preserve formatting.
 Please also bring a copy of your interpretation to class to use as basis for your in-class contributions.
 Due: weekly.